 1. Troy Aikman

 Nobody on this list won more Super Bowls than Aikman.
-The 1989 first round pick (No. 1 overall) out of UCLA made his way to Texas and launched a career resulting in hoisting the Lombardi Trophy in 1992, 1993 and 1995.
+The 1989 first-round NFL Draft pick (No. 1 overall) out of UCLA made his way to Texas and launched a career resulting in hoisting the Lombardi Trophy in 1992, 1993 and 1995.
 He won the 1992 Super Bowl MVP.